polius/meteornext-docs/docs/guides/utils.md

 ![alt text](../../assets/utils/clones/utils-clones-destination.png "Clones - Destination")

-In the next step you can choose some settings.
+In the next step, you can choose some settings.
 You can leave it as it is.
 Click CONTINUE.

 ![alt text](../../assets/utils/clones/utils-clones-full-setup.png "Clones - Setup")

 Notice that the **OBJECTS** step will be skipped since this one it's only used with the mode = Partial.
-After reviewing all fields click **CLONE** and the process will start.
+After reviewing all fields, click **CLONE** and the process will start.

 ![alt text](../../assets/utils/clones/utils-clones-full-overview.png "Clones - Overview")